Welcome to the World of Art!

 Art Educator for Glen Ridge HS

-GR Art Connect will be presenting a new website to assist students in the Visual & Performing arts to seek internship and job opportunities.
+GR Art Connect is a new website to assist students in the Visual & Performing arts to seek internship and job opportunities.

 Check it out: www.grconnect.org